tykling/amqpirc/README.md

-            "nick" : "amqpbot",          % The bots IRC nickname (default: 'amqpirc') "realname" : "",             % The bots IRC realname (default: 'amqpirc') "ident" : "",                % The bots IRC ident (default: 'amqpirc') "channel" : "amqpbotchan",   % The IRC channel the bot should join (default: '#amqpirc') "ssl_enabled" : "yes"        % Whether or not SSL should be enabled for the IRC connection (default: no) }
+            "nick" : "amqpbot",          % The bots IRC nickname (default: 'amqpirc') "realname" : "",             % The bots IRC realname (default: 'amqpirc') "ident" : "",                % The bots IRC ident (default: 'amqpirc') "channel" : "amqpbotchan",   % The IRC channel the bot should join (default: '#amqpirc') prepends a '#' if not present
+            "ssl_enabled" : "yes"        % Whether or not SSL should be enabled for the IRC connection (default: no) }
     % This is the users that can access the bots commands.